soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 $
 ```

-2. Direct executation.
+2. Direct execution.
 You can change/edit this file to make it an executable script.
 There are two things you need to do in order to do so.

 	1. Edit the file and add the following line as the __first__ line of the file.